Degree: Associate of Science

 About the Program

 Why should you choose Dordt College over a trade school or community college?

 At Dordt College, we equip you for more than just a future job.
-We prepare you for all aspects of your life and help you to see how you are a part of God’s world.
+We prepare you for success in all aspects of your life and help you to see how you are a part of God’s world.
 We’ll prepare you for your career and calling in a way that you won't find at a traditional trade school or community college.

-Ask any Dordt student what makes Dordt College so special, and you’ll likely hear, “the community.”
+Ask any Dordt student what makes Dordt College so special, and you’ll likely hear, “it's the community.”
 The residential community at Dordt College is vibrant, engaging, and welcoming.
-With more than 85 percent of students living on campus, there is always something to do and always new friends to make.
+With more than 85 percent of students living on campus, there is always something to do and new friends to make.
 As a Pro-Tech student, you will be a vital part of the campus culture.

 What is the class size?